family movie reviews common sense media

 • MPAA rating : R

-• MPAA explanation : language, some sexual content and drug use
+• MPAA explanation : violence, language and brief sexuality

 Did we miss something on diversity?